-The fund began offering Advisor Class shares on 3/20/2002.
-Performance quotations have been calculated as follows: (a) for Advisor Class periods prior to 3/20/2002, a restated figure is used based on the fund's Class Al performance.
+The fund began offering Advisor Class shares on 12/1/2008 and the fund began offering A Class shares on 9/10/2018.
+Performance quotations have been calculated as follows: (a) for Advisor Class periods prior to 12/1/2008, a restated figure is used based on the fund's Class A1 performance; for A Class periods prior to 9/10/2018, a restated figure is used based on the fund's Class A1 performance.
 The performance was adjusted to take into account differences in class-specific operating expenses and maximum sales charges. (b) For periods after share class offering, performance for the specific share class is used, reflecting the expenses and maximum sales charges applicable to that class.